 MIKE HARTGROVE – Fiddle

-“Grove” is among the most experienced fiddlers in bluegrass music, having spent time with The Bluegrass Cardinals and Doyle Lawson & Quicksilver.
+“Grove” is among the most experienced fiddlers in bluegrass music, getting his start by playingn fiddle with the legendary George Jones.
+He has spent time with Moe Bandy, The Bluegrass Cardinals and Doyle Lawson & Quicksilver.
 He was also a founding member of IIIrd Tyme Out, with whom he toured and recorded for 11 years before joining Lonesome River Band in 2002.
-Mike has also performed with George Jones and Moe Bandy.

 “Originally from Shelbina, Mo., and now living in Albemarle, N.C., where he has a full schedule of fiddle students, perhaps no fiddler in bluegrass has as long a history of playing behind great vocalists and harmony trios as Mike,” says Bluegrass Unlimited Magazine.